Star Trek 4 (unproduced film): Skydance merger and cancelation

 By July 2025, there had been no updates on either the origin film or Star Trek 4 amid an ongoing merger between Paramount Global (formally known as ViacomCBS) and Skydance Media.
 Despite reports that the origin film was targeting a 2026 release to align with the franchise's 60th anniversary, that was deemed unlikely and decisions on the film series' future were not expected until after the merger, which was pending government approval.
-David Ellison was set to become chairman and CEO of Paramount following the merger, and discussed plans to "reevaluate" key franchises such as Star Trek and unify them across film and television.
+Ellison was set to become chairman and CEO of Paramount following the merger, and discussed plans to "reevaluate" key franchises such as Star Trek and unify them across film and television.
 With most of the Star Trek series on Paramount+ canceled and Kurtzman's deal set to expire in 2026, there was also speculation about the franchise's future on television.
 The merger was completed in August 2025, and the new Paramount Skydance decided by November to move on from the idea of bringing back the cast of the reboot films in favor of a "fresh" new film for the franchise.
 In the middle of November, Jonathan Goldstein and John Francis Daley were hired to write and direct a new Star Trek film, and produce it under their GoldDay banner.
 It was reported to be a new take with no connections to previous films and series, or to previous film development work.